-Optical cables carry an audio signal and are used to carry that signals from one device to another.
-You may need optical cables to connect a sound bar or other speakers to your TV or other devices.
+Optical cables carry an audio signal and carry that signal from one device to another.
+You may need optical cables to connect a sound bar or other speakers to your TV, although an HDMI is better for this.

 The easiest way to stream content from the web to your TV is via a wireless router.
-Unsurprisingly, the faster the router, the more seamlessly content will stream and the better it will be able to deal with the demands of other wireless devices in your home at the same time.
+The faster the router, the more seamlessly content will stream and the better it will be able to deal with the demands of other wireless devices in your home.
 If your router is a few years old, you might benefit from upgrading it to get the best performance.

 Physical media still has its fans and most of us still have a DVD collection.
 Besides its collectability and additional features, there's no subscription or net connection required, so there are fewer complications.
 Just put a disc in and press play.